asterlingchem/strain-delocalisation/README.md

 #### energies.xlsx

-The format of energies.xlsx is as follows:
+The format of "[energies.xlsx](https://github.com/duartegroup/strain-delocalisation/blob/main/energies.xlsx)" is as follows:

 *Tab 1*